Friday, March 2, 2007

-The Conversation; Drama, USA, 1974; D: Francis Ford Coppola, S: Gene Hackman, John Cazale, Allen Garfield, Frederic Forrest, Teri Garr, Harrison Ford
+The Conversation; drama / thriller, USA, 1974; D: Francis Ford Coppola, S: Gene Hackman, John Cazale, Allen Garfield, Frederic Forrest, Teri Garr, Harrison Ford

 Harry is an expert on surveillance.
 Together with his colleague Stan he is secretly listening to a conversation of some young couple with a help of hidden microphones.
 That private assignment was given to him by some industrialist.
 Harry goes to his firm to hand him over the tapes but when he only finds his assistant he changes his mind and decides to hand it to him personally.
 After handing out the tapes, he suddenly starts fearing he might be killed because he knows too much.
 Since the couple mentioned a room number 773, he goes to check it out.
 Ironically, there the couple kills the industrialist, not the other way around.
 In the end, Harry is left paranoid and alone in his apartment.